 Ways it Shows Up

-Because you can never know exactly what someone else is feeling or thinking, it may be hard to tell for sure the intent of their actions without fully analyzing the situation.
+Because you can never know exactly what someone else is feeling or thinking, it may be hard to tell the intent of their actions without fully analyzing the situation.

 To help you, I have listed some typical behaviors to watch for:

-- Agreeing to take on or participate in a project, seemingly wholeheartedly, and then afterwards procrastinating on a deadline and doing a poor job.
+- Agreeing to take on or participate in a project, seemingly wholeheartedly, and afterward procrastinating on a deadline and doing a poor job.

 - Making back-handed compliments or rude statements and passing them off as jokes.

 - Gossiping behind the back of the targeted individual while simultaneously acting friendly and agreeable when in the same room with them.

 - Pouting or sulking or giving the “Silent Treatment.”